 We were incorporated on July 24, 1997 under Maryland law.
 Our principal executive offices are located at 350 Park Avenue, 21st Floor, New York, New York 10022.
 Our telephone number is (212) 207-6400.
-Our common stock and Series A Preferred Stock are listed on the NYSE under the symbols "MFA" and "MFA PrA," respectively.
+Our common stock and 8.50% Series A Cumulative Redeemable Preferred Stock (or Series A Preferred Stock) are listed on the New York Stock Exchange (or NYSE) under the symbols "MFA" and "MFA PrA," respectively.
 We maintain a website at www.mfa-reit.com.
 Information contained on our website is not, and should not be interpreted to be, part of this prospectus supplement or the accompanying prospectus.